SteelCompendium/data-rules-md-dse/Abilities/Talent/9th-Level Features/Gravitic Nova.md

   scc:
     - mcdm.heroes.v1:feature.ability.talent.9th-level-feature:gravitic-nova-11-clarity
   scdc:
-    - 1.1.1:13.2.1.7:05
+    - 1.1.1:11.2.1.7:05
   source: mcdm.heroes.v1
   subclass: Telekinesis
   target: Each enemy and object in the area
   type: feature/ability/talent/9th-level-feature
 effects:
   - roll: Power Roll + Reason
-    t1: 6 damage; push 7
+    tier1: 6 damage; push 7
-    t2: 9 damage; push 10
+    tier2: 9 damage; push 10
-    t3: 13 damage; push 15
+    tier3: 13 damage; push 15
+  - name: Effect
-  - effect: On a critical hit, the size of the area increases by 3, and this ability deals an extra 10 damage.
+    effect: On a critical hit, the size of the area increases by 3, and this ability deals an extra 10 damage.
-    name: Effect
+  - name: Strained
-  - effect: You are weakened (save ends).
+    effect: You are weakened (save ends).
 If you scored a critical hit with this ability, you die.
-    name: Strained
 ```